 Public perception about the dangers of using marijuana is changing in part because of its widespread availability and increased legalization in states across the U.S. However, according to an August 2019 warning from the U.S. Surgeon General, marijuana use in adolescence and during pregnancy remained an issue in 2019.

-“Recent increases in access to marijuana and in its potency, along with misperceptions of safety of marijuana endanger our most precious resource, our nation’s youth,” writes Surgeon General VADM Jerome Adams, MD, MPH.
+“Recent increases in access to marijuana and in its potency, along with misperceptions of the safety of marijuana endanger our most precious resource, our nation’s youth,” writes Surgeon General VADM Jerome Adams, MD, MPH.

 As the background part of Adams’ report notes, today’s cannabis is stronger than that of the past, as the concentration of THC (tetrahydrocannabinol), the chemical responsible for the substance’s mind-altering effects, is higher.
 The report goes on to say marijuana is the most used illicit drug among pregnant women, a drug that can hurt the baby’s development.
 THC can make its way from the mother’s bloodstream to the fetal brain, and this can bring on health problems.

 Marijuana is also a widely used drug among adolescents, falling second to alcohol.
 Cannabis use is also harmful to the development of this population, as well.
 A human brain is still growing until a person reaches their mid-20s.
 Chronic marijuana use can impair parts of the organ that are responsible for memory, attention, decision-making, and motivation.
 It can also affect learning ability, among other things.